welch100/kim-welch-portfolio/README.md

 **Tableau Public Portfolio**
 View my interactive dashboards here: [Tableau Public – Kim Welch](YOUR_TABLEAU_PUBLIC_LINK)

-Includes projects completed for graduate coursework and independent exploration, focusing on:
+This portfolio contains interactive dashboards created during graduate coursework and independent projects, focusing on:
 - Data storytelling and visual analytics
 - KPI tracking and monitoring
 - Business performance insights

+In my professional role, I have developed additional dashboards for enterprise use.
+Due to the proprietary and sensitive nature of this work, I have not included them in their entirety.
+However, I have provided a few screenshots within this portfolio (with all sensitive information fully redacted) to demonstrate my professional design style, layout approach, and storytelling methodology.

 ---